 WHAT IF WE'RE REFINANCING?

-If, on renewal, you stay with your existing lender, then you don’t have to pass the stress test again However, if you change lenders at mortgage renewal time, you may have to qualify and pass, but it’s not yet clear if this will be the case Lenders are thrilled about one thing: customer retention.
-As many as one in six people, renewing their mortgage, could be trapped at their existing bank because they can't pass the stress test at another lender.
+If, on renewal, you stay with your existing lender, then you don’t have to pass the MST again.
+However, if you change lenders at mortgage renewal time, you may very wekk have to qualify and pass it.
+Lenders are thrilled about one thing: customer retention.
+As many as one in six people, renewing their mortgage, could be trapped at their existing bank because they can't pass the new stress test at another lender.
 And if a bank knows you can't leave, it may very well offer sub-par rates.